 While such snoozing might seem harmless, it may not be.
 For starters, it is important to understand why we are using the snooze button in the first place.
 For some it’s a habit that started early on.
 But for many, it can signal a significant problem with sleep.
 Poor sleep has been shown to be associated with a number of health disorders including high blood pressure, memory problems and even weight control.

 I’m a facial pain specialist and have extensively studied sleep and how it impacts painful conditions.
-With testing, we discover that many of our chronic pain patients also suffer with various sleep disorders.
+With testing, we discover that many of our chronic pain patients also suffer from various sleep disorders.